Spring Garden Revival

 Property Line Compliance, Setback Requirements & Utility Protection for Lawn Edging in Abington

-Before starting any lawn edging project in Abington, verify zoning setbacks—typically 3-10 feet from property lines, but always confirm with local ordinances.
-Respect all easements and right-of-way restrictions.
-For any digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities, and use hand-digging near irrigation, lighting, gas, or electric lines.
-Personal protective equipment (PPE) such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves is required.
+Lawn edging projects in Abington must comply with local zoning setbacks, typically ranging from 3-10 feet from property lines, though it is important to verify current ordinances.
+Respecting easements and right-of-way restrictions is crucial.
+Before digging, always contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities, and use hand-digging near irrigation, lighting, gas, or electric lines.
+Personal protective equipment—such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves—is required.
 Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signage, or emergency access.
 For municipal or commercial work, a minimum 1M liability insurance and bonding may be required.
-Abington Building Department

 500 Gliniewicz Way, Abington, MA 02351